 Stinky Shoes?
 How To Get Rid of Smelly Shoes

-I have some great shoe odor eliminator tricks up my sleeve that include home remedies for stinky shoes, plus recommendations on useful shoe odor sprays & various other shoe odor eliminators.
+I have some great shoe odor eliminator tricks up my sleeve that includes home remedies for stinky shoes, plus recommendations on useful shoe odor sprays & various other shoe odor eliminators.

 But what causes stinky shoes, you ask?
 Well, the biggest cause of shoe odor is the bacteria & fungus behind it.
 Kinda literally.
 Have sweaty feet?
 Yep, moisture caused by sweat in shoes provides a good home for bacteria & fungi.
 Yummy, right!?